edpollitt/edpollitt.github.io/_posts/2016-12-14-festive-csharp-brainteasers.md

-*On the eighth day of Christmas my true love gave to me...*
+*On the ninth day of Christmas my true love gave to me...*

-**Actually, that's all I can think of for now.
-Hopefully I'll come back and complete the list sometime.**
+**Actually, that's all I can come up with for now.
+I'll come back and complete the list if I think of more.**